Information Technology Business Insurance

 Commercial auto insurance helps cover the cost of lawsuits, property damage, medical bills, and other expenses arising from an accident.
 It also provides coverage if your vehicle is stolen or damaged by weather or vandalism.

 Your policy can be tailored to match your needs.
-For example, a network security truck driven once a week requires less coverage than a computer repair van that's driven daily.
+For example, a network security truck driven once a week may need less coverage than a computer repair van that's driven daily between multiple job sites.

 Commercial auto insurance needs checklist infographic